NEW ERA OF MOBILE ENERGY

 How the VENDOR Generator Works

-3. Energy extraction: The device extracts additional energy from the surrounding environment through the directed movement of charged particles (ions) in specially created conditions.
+- Energy extraction: The device extracts additional energy from the surrounding environment through ionization of gas medium (air) and directed movement of charged particles in specially created conditions.

 Key Findings